Man sacks wife over her penchant for giving birth to babies like rabbit

 “Before I married Glory, I warned her that I needed only two kids irrespective of their gender so that I can afford their upkeep.
 She agreed only for her to discard the agreement after marriage.

+The father of six also alleged that his wife was not washing his clothes and her children’s clothes.

+Ayinde pleaded with the court to dissolve the marriage so that the estranged wife would not continue to have more children.
+(NAN)

-The post Man sacks wife over her penchant for giving birth to babies like rabbit appeared first on Premium Times Nigeria.
+The post Man sacks wife over her penchant for giving birth to babies like rabbit appeared first on Vanguard News.

 Do you have something awesome to share with the world?
 Click here to share